Liam5650/Croquet-Simulator-VR/README.md

 * ChickenAnimator - State machine logic driving chicken behaviors (jumping, turning, object avoidance)
 * ChickenSpawn - simple component function that spawns chickens when requested in a circular area.
 * RotateTime - simple animation: rotates an object over time
+* ZeroGZone - creates an area where forces are applied to rigidbodies

 ### Assets Used / Created